 Whenever possible, the Panel recommends that promising, unapproved, or unlicensed treatments for COVID-19 be studied in well-designed, controlled clinical trials.
 This includes drugs that have been approved or licensed for other indications.
 The Panel recognizes the critical importance of clinical research in generating evidence to address unanswered questions regarding the safety and efficacy of potential treatments for COVID-19.
 However, the Panel also realizes that many patients and providers who cannot access such trials are still seeking guidance about whether to use these agents.

-A large volume of data and publications from randomized controlled trials, observational cohorts, and case series are emerging at a very rapid pace, some in peer-reviewed journals, others as pre-peer-review manuscripts, and, in some cases, press releases.
+A large volume of data and publications from randomized controlled trials, observational cohorts, and case series are emerging at a very rapid pace, some in peer-reviewed journals, others as manuscripts that have not yet been peer reviewed, and, in some cases, press releases.
 The Panel continuously reviews the available data and assesses their scientific rigor and validity.
 These sources of data and the experiences of the Panel members are used to determine whether new recommendations or changes to the current recommendations are warranted.